ividyon/WitchyBND/NOTES.md

-* PARAM: Separated ParamType from Paramdef Type in the XML serialization, to ensure that "tentative" ParamTypes do not get written to params.
+* Separated ParamType from Paramdef Type in the XML serialization, to ensure that "tentative" ParamTypes do not get written to params.
+* Fixed an issue where empty BNDs threw an exception when attempting to unpack them.